Catholic Pilgrimage Sites Worldwide

 Lithuania • Europe

-Vilnius holds profound Catholic significance as home to the original Divine Mercy image and sacred relics of St. Casimir, Lithuania's patron saint.
+Vilnius holds profound Catholic significance as home to the original Divine Mercy image and the relics of St. Casimir, Lithuania's patron saint.

 Viru-Nigula